ltc-1982/Elk-Project-2020/README.md

 Finalize all your settings and create the VM by clicking on the Create button.

-CREATE A RED-TEAM-1 and RED-TEAM-2 VM
+CREATE A RED-TEAM-1 AND RED-TEAM-2 VM

 Create 2 more new VMs.
 Keep the following in mind when configuring these VM's: